 By Ulalia Woodside

-Ulalia Woodside is the executive director of The Nature Conservancy of Hawai‘i.
-This op-ed originally appeared in the on-line newspaper Civil Beat.
+Ulalia Woodside is the executive director of The Nature Conservancy of Hawaiʻi This op-ed was originally published in Civil Beat.